 This donuts Recipe is easy to make.
 Oven-baked yeast donuts are healthier than fried ones.
 Just 182 calories each donut!
 Filled with coconut cream and glazed with coconut glaze.
 Just 45 minutes of rising time.
 Soft and airy.

-These donuts are normal yeast donuts which you would fry in oil, but they are baked in the oven.
+These donuts are regular yeast donuts which you could fry in oil, but they are baked in the oven.
 A lot of baked donuts are cake donuts which are also delicious but technically seen just a piece of cake in a donut shape.

 The advantage of baked donuts is that they are less in calories because you save the calories of the oil in which donuts are usually fried.
 Just 182 calories each donut!